-The disclosure report of the ProCredit group is compiled on the basis of completeness and our internal policies, regulations and procedures that are set out in writing for the fulfilment of disclosure reguirements.
+The disclosure report of the ProCredit group is compiled on the basis of completeness and on the basis of our internal policies, regulations and procedures that are set out in writing for the fulfilment of disclosure requirements.
 One fundamental aspect in this context is the regular review of the suitability of disclosure practices.
 This review also applies to the frequency of disclosure in accordance with Article 433 CRR.

-The information disclosed is based on the audited financial statements of the individual ProCredit institutions and the audited consolidated financial statements of the ProCredit group as reported in the 2016 Annual Report.
-As a supplement to this disclosure report, information on the ProCredit group is available in ProCredit Holding's 2016 Annual Report, which is published on the website.
+Disclosures in this report are carried out at group level.
+The information disclosed is based on the audited financial statements of the individual ProCredit institutions and the audited consolidated financial statements of the ProCredit group as reported in the 2017 Annual Report.
+As a supplement to this disclosure report, information on the ProCredit group is available in ProCredit Holding's 2017 Annual Report, which is published on the website.